Housing in Japan: Bathroom

 Japanese housing typically has multiple rooms for what in Western housing is the bathroom.
 Separate rooms for the Japanese toilet, sink, and ofuro (bathing room) are common.
 Small apartments, however, frequently contain a tiny single bathroom called a unit bath that contains all three fixtures.
 A small sink may also be built into the top of the toilet tank – there is a tap, with the top of the tank forming the sink, and the water draining into the tank – which runs during the flush cycle; this is particularly common in mid-20th century buildings.
 The room with the sink, which is called a clothes changing room, usually includes a space for a clothes-washing machine.
 The room containing the bathtub is waterproof with a space for washing, and often for showering, adjacent to (rather than in) the tub.
 As a result, bathwater is neither soapy nor dirty, and can be reused.
 Many washing machines in Japan come with an extension pipe to draw water from the tub for the wash.

 Hot water usually comes from a gas or kerosene heater.
 The heater is usually located outdoors (at least in warm climates).
 Its gas supply may be from a municipal utility or from LP (Liquid Petroleum) tanks on site.
 The typical Japanese water heater is tankless and heats water on demand.
 One heater may supply both bath and kitchen.
 However, many homes have two or more heaters.
-Recently, electric water heaters (eco-friendly ones) have been introduced for home owners.
-These eco-friendly electric water heaters heat the water in a tank during mid night hours (when electricity is cheapest) for use the following day.
+Recently, electric water heaters have been introduced for home owners.
+These electric heaters heat the water in a tank overnight when electricity is cheapest, for use the following day.

 Laundry

 Modern homes in Japan will have a small washing machine, but most will not have a clothes dryer as most Japanese hang clothes out to dry on the balcony or in the bathroom, if it is heated.
 Laundromats are found throughout Japan.
-Many small apartments do not have room to place a washing machine and/or dryer.
-Likewise, even for homes with washing machines, only a small percentage have dryers.
-As such, during rainy season, or on days when it rains and they wash clothes, many people take their clothes to the laundromat to wash and/or dry their clothes.
+Many small apartments do not have room to place a washing machine or dryer.
+Likewise, only a small percentage of homes with washing machines have dryers.
+As such, during the rainy season or on rainy days, many people take their clothes to the laundromat to wash and dry them.